Main illustration: EASTE

 In a relay race, the most exciting moments often come not at the finish line, but when the baton gets passed from one runner to the next.

 There is an exhilarating tension because, while the best runners can make it look so effortless, barely breaking stride, it is fraught with risk.
 Those same runners, with all of their training and talent, can sometimes still fumble the pass, drop the baton and lose the race in a moment.

 The risks of a fumbled handover aren’t just restricted to athletics.
-In a Sales, the process of handing over the relationship with your customers from one part of the Sales team to the next is a similarly vulnerable point of transition.
+In Sales, the process of handing over the relationship with your customers from one part of the sales team to the next is a similarly vulnerable point of transition.

 In SaaS, the race doesn’t finish when you make the sale

 This is particularly true in a SaaS environment.
 In a traditional business, the race was all about making the sale.
 It was a sprint to the finish line, a surge to get ahead of your competitors.
 After bursting through the tape, there is no more running to do, it’s time to prepare for the next race, to win the next customer.